 - Quality of the proposal

-See Selection criteria – 2015 Commonwealth Scholarships for developing Commonwealth country citizens for further details.
+For further details, see the Selection criteria for 2016 Commonwealth Scholarships for developing Commonwealth country citizens

-You may also find the Feedback for unsuccessful candidates in 2014 useful.
+You may also find the Feedback for unsuccessful candidates useful.

 How to apply

-Please note that all enquiries about these scholarships should be directed to the nominating agency/university/university body in your home country.
+All enquiries about these scholarships should be directed to your nominating body in your home country.